Avdan-OS/Tinan/README.md

 # Important: we are migrating to a new [Discord server.](https://discord.gg/avdanos)

+# Notice: Pull Requests on this repository won't be reviewed often due to the main focus being the Desktop Environment.

 # Tinan

-The Discord bot for the [AvdanOS Community Discord server](https://discord.gg/avdanos), built with discord.js v13.8.1.
+The Discord bot for the [AvdanOS Community Discord server](https://discord.gg/avdanos), built with discord.js v14.0.2.

 <div align="center">